RuthlessDrixx/Free-Vision/README.md

 <li>alcohol and drug misuse

 <p>
-Heart disease, cancer, suicide and sexually-transmitted infections are all contributed by these behaviours and attributes.
+Heart disease, cancer, suicide and sexually-transmitted infections are all contributed by these behaviours and attributes.</p>

-Child abuse also has an economic impact, which could include costs of hospital stays, mental health treatment, child welfare, and longer-term health costs.
+<p>Child abuse also has an economic impact, which could include costs of hospital stays, mental health treatment, child welfare, and longer-term health costs.</p>

 <hr>